SeisComP/common/apps/gui/descriptions/global_gui.rst

 To adjust the look-and-feel to the host desktop system and the personal taste several styling options are available.
-Since all GUI applications are using the Qt4 or QT5 library, the tool "qtconfig-qt4" can used to adjust the widget theme and the colors.
+Since all GUI applications are using the Qt5 library, the tool "qtconfig" can used to adjust the widget theme and the colors.
 If KDE is used as desktop system, the same style is used since KDE bases on Qt as well.